tinkerbell/smee/README.md

   -iso-enabled                        [iso] enable patching an OSIE ISO (default "false") -iso-magic-string                   [iso] the string pattern to match for in the source ISO, defaults to the one defined in HookOS
-  -iso-static-ipam-enabled            [iso] enable static IPAM for HookOS (default "false") -otel-endpoint                      [otel] OpenTelemetry collector endpoint -otel-insecure                      [otel] OpenTelemetry collector insecure (default "true") -syslog-addr                        [syslog] local IP to listen on for Syslog messages (default "172.17.0.3")
+  -iso-static-ipam-enabled            [iso] enable static IPAM for HookOS (default "false") -iso-url                            [iso] an ISO source URL target for patching -otel-endpoint                      [otel] OpenTelemetry collector endpoint -otel-insecure                      [otel] OpenTelemetry collector insecure (default "true") -syslog-addr                        [syslog] local IP to listen on for Syslog messages (default "172.17.0.3")